tensorpack/tensorpack/README.md

 Abstract your training task into three components:

 1. Model, or graph. `models/` has some scoped abstraction of common models.
+This part is roughly an equivalent of slim/tflearn/tensorlayer.
 	`LinearWrap` and `argscope` makes large models look simpler.

 2. Data. tensorpack allows and encourages complex data processing.